Sigmaringen: Geography

-Sigmaringen lies in the Danube valley, surrounded by wooded hills south of the Swabian Alb and around 40 km north of Lake Constance.
+Surrounded by wooded hills Sigmaringen lies in the Danube valley, south of the Swabian Alps and around 40 km north of Lake Constance.

 The surrounding towns are Winterlingen (in the district of Zollernalb) and Veringenstadt in the north, Bingen, Sigmaringendorf, and Scheer in the east, Mengen, Krauchenwies, Inzigkofen, and Meßkirch in the south, and Leibertingen, Beuron, and Stetten am kalten Markt in the west.

 The town is made up of the following districts: Sigmaringen town center, Gutenstein, Jungnau, Laiz, Oberschmeien, and Unterschmeien.

+Climate

+Sigmaringen's climate is classified as humid continental (Köppen: Dfb; Trewartha: Dclo).

 History

-Sigmaringen was first documented in 1077 and was part of the principality of Hohenzollern-Sigmaringen until 1850, after which it became the Prussian Province of Hohenzollern.
+Sigmaringen was first attested in a document from in 1077 and was part of the principality of Hohenzollern-Sigmaringen from 1576 until 1850, after which it became the Prussian Province of Hohenzollern.

 Middle Ages

-In the 11th century, the end of the Early Middle Ages, the first castle was built on the rock that protected the valley.
+In the 11th century, in the end of the Early Middle Ages, the first castle was built on the rock that protected the valley.
 The first written reference dates from 1077, when King Rudolf of Rheinfelden tried in vain to conquer Sigmaringen Castle.
 The city was officially founded in 1250.
 In 1325, it was sold to Ulrich III, Count of Württemberg.
 In 1460 and 1500, the castle was rebuilt into a chateau.
-About the county of Werdenberg Sigmaringen came in 1535 to the high noble family of the Hohenzollern.
+About the county of Werdenberg Sigmaringen came in 1535 to be owned by the high noble family of the Hohenzollern.

 Modern times

 In 1632, the Swedes occupied the castle during the Thirty Years' War.

 From 1806 to 1849, Sigmaringen was the capital of the sovereign Principality Hohenzollern-Sigmaringen and residence of the princes of Hohenzollern.

 As a result of the Sigmaringen Revolution of 1848, the Princes of Hechingen and Sigmaringen abdicated, whereby both principalities fell to Prussia in 1850.
 From 1850 to 1945, Sigmaringen was the seat of the Prussian Government for the Province of Hohenzollern.
 Karl Anton von Hohenzollern was 1858-1862 Prime Minister of Prussia.

-From 1914 to 1918, around 150 men from the town lost their lives during World War I.
+From 1914 to 1918, around 150 men from the town died during World War I.

 In the Nazi era, a Gestapo office was located in Sigmaringen.
 From 1937, it belonged to Stuttgart's Gestapo.

 Between 1934 and 1942, more than 100 men were sterilized because of "hereditary diseases".
 On 12 December 1940, during the Nazi medical experiments known as the "T4", 71 mentally disabled and mentally ill patients became the victims of Nazi injustice.
 These men and women were deported to the Grafeneck Euthanasia Centre, where they were killed as "unworthy of life".
 After the closure of Grafeneck in December 1940, a further deportation to the Hadamar Euthanasia Centre occurred on 14 March 1941.